 The second son of The Queen, Andrew Albert Christian Edward was born on 19 February 1960.
-He is sixth in line to the throne.
+He is eighth in line to the throne.
 He was the first child born to a reigning monarch since Princess Beatrice, Queen Victoria’s youngest child, was born in 1857.

 Like his older brother Charles, Andrew was educated at Gordonstoun School in northern Scotland, graduating in 1978 with A-levels in English, History, Economics and Political Science.

 He did not choose to go to university but opted for a military career in the Royal Navy.
 He became a trainee helicopter pilot in 1979.
 Later that year he went to Dartmouth Royal Naval College and trained as a midshipman, as well as taking the Royal Marine green-beret commando course.